Writeprint

+A "writeprint" is a play on the word for fingerprint, as both are a method of identification in law enforcement.

 Writeprint is a method in forensic linguistics of establishing author identification over the internet, likened to a digital fingerprint.
 Identity is established through a comparison of distinguishing stylometric characteristics of an unknown written text with known samples of the suspected author (writer invariants).
 Even without a suspect, writeprint provides potential background characteristics of the author, such as nationality and education.

+Usage

+Writeprint is a form of authorship attribution, used to identify traits of the author of a piece of digital media.
+These can include blog posts, emails, and forum messages.

+Components

 There are five broad aspects to author identification in writeprint: